ofeller/fitnessfinderv1/README.md

 # fitnessfinderv1

+Install Node, React, and React Native

+Install Expo CLI globaly by running the command npm i -g expo cli

-Download the Expo Go app for your mobile device
+Install Expo Go on your phone so you can run the app in a physical device

-Install Node.js

-In a terminal in your IDE run the command "npx expo start"
+In a terminal in your code editor run the command "npx expo start"

-Scan the QR code generated in the terminal
+Scan the generated QR code

-This should open our interface in the Expo Go app
+This should open our interface in the Expo Go app on your mobile device